aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-cv-tasks.md

 ### Colour Intensity of Image

-The colour intensity of images can be explored by either averaging or  the channel values of each image
+The colour intensity of images can be explored by either mean or mode of the channel values of each image.

+### Brightness

+### Contrast

 ### Image Similarity
 1. PCA or ISOMAP per channel can be performed on the images to see how the images are related to each other.